EpicWebs/compass-test/README.md

 ####OPERATING SYSTEM####
-The notes for getting up and running are based on a mac operating system.
+This README is based on MAC OS.
 If you need to install this on windows you might have to rework the github commit hook/compile script as it uses bash, but you are able to install software to run bash on windows operating systems.